 Your employees are your first line of defense against cyber attacks.
 Having an Incident Response Plan in place and training your employees on how to respond provides a positive cybersecurity approach.
 Many SMMs are still unaware of and unconcerned about their cyber risks.

-, and SMMs are especially vulnerable.
-Cyber criminals often view these companies as easy entryways into the supply chain. and all it takes is one wrong click to compromise your business.
+Thirty-four percent of all documented attacks targeted manufacturers, and SMMs are especially vulnerable.
+Cyber criminals often view these companies as easy entryways into the supply chain.
+Over 90 percent of malware is delivered via email and all it takes is one wrong click to compromise your business.
 Cyber criminals know if they hack into your system they can access your network and gather sensitive information about your customers.

 While you may not think criminals are after your company information, you can be sure they are interested in the sensitive information you have about your customers and their customers.
 While statistics and awareness events that highlight threats to your systems may build fear among SMMs, they don’t always result in action.
 I believe we need to move toward a more positive cybersecurity message for your employees.
 Just like Smokey, let’s move away from the scary bear and toward the big bearhug.

-To learn more on this subject, you may visit the page or for questions or support.
+To learn more on this subject, you may visit the NIST MEP Cybersecurity Resources page or connect with your local MEP National NetworkTM Center for questions or support.